 The European Union - A Model for Global Governance.
 If your organization is working with the EU, Ambassador Bruton provides an essential primer.
 He discusses how to influence EU legislation and policies by explaining how the EU works, how the political system compares with that of the US, the cultural and historical sources of different attitudes to government, and regulation on both sides of the Atlantic.

 Managing a Diverse Team.
 As Prime Minister, John Bruton successfully negotiated the formation of, and managed, a coalition of 3 diverse parties with different ideologies.
 As head of the EU hommission's Washington Delegation, John Bruton has also managed a multinational and multilingual team of professionals.
 Ambassador Bruton describes the techniques he used in managing government business, including instituting changes that discouraged silo-thinking, promoted training, reduced inefficiencies, and boosted mission awareness and pride.

 Brexit: What’s Next.
 Ambassador Bruton expertly discusses the political consequences of the Brexit referendum.
 Drawing on a deep understanding of the EU economy, key trading partnerships, and the decades-long effects of political policy on businesses, Bruton explains the vote’s enormous implications on all 27 members of the EU.
 Bruton focuses on foreseeable problems including strained information sharing between nations fighting terror threats, effects on the preexisting territory dispute in Northern Ireland, changes to police cooperation, trade agreements, and policies, attacks on shared infrastructure, and more.
-He discusses possible the importance of public opinion on determining the future of geopolitical relationships as well as immediate next steps for the EU after Britain leaves.
+He discusses possible the importance of public opinion on determining the future of geopolitical relationships as well as immediate next steps for the EU.